 role of religion in coping with violence and trauma.
 We also discuss the

-fundamental religious and theological question whether and how religion
+fundamental theological question whether and how religion can offer

 answers to violence or is itself part of the problem.

-Method of AssessmentGrading will be based on a group presentation (25%) and a final essay
+Method of AssessmentGrading will be based on three assignments (75%) and a final essay

-(individual) essay will focus on a specific phenomenon/traumatic
+final essay will focus on a specific phenomenon/traumatic experience in

 Various papers on Canvas, 100 pp.

 Target AudienceThis module is mandatory for Master's students of the subprogramme